Kristianto06/life_expectancy/README.md

 * Develop predictive models to estimate life expectancy based on the identified factors.

 Intended Audience or Users:
 * Researchers: Academics and researchers in the fields of public health, epidemiology, and demography.
+Data analitics
 * Healthcare Professionals: Doctors, nurses, and public health experts.
 * General Public: Individuals interested in global health and well-being.